danidev0329/class-schedule-frontend/README.md

 # Class Schedule Frontend

 A single-page course scheduler built with **Next.js 16 + React 19 + Tailwind CSS v4**.
-Browse courses, search/filter by code, title, or day of the week, select sections with instant timetable preview, and catch scheduling conflicts—all in the browser with zero backend calls.
+Browse courses, search/filter by code, title, or day of the week, select sections with instant timetable preview, and catch scheduling conflicts all in the browser with zero backend calls.

 ---